Venice has a lot to offer to the curious traveller.

 People usually fly into Treviso and then head straight to Venice, completely bypassing this rather very pretty Northern Italian city.
 Don’t make the same mistake.
 Treviso with its breathtaking frescoed and decorated buildings and narrow curving streets guarantees a day of exciting exploration.
 Some of the main sights here are:

-- Church of San Nicolo – for its many frescoes and also the earliest depiction on glass in Europe;
+- Church of San Nicolo’ – for its many frescoes and also the earliest depiction of spectacles (eyeglasses) in Europe.

-- The seven-domed cathedral where you can admire a Titian among other things.
+- The seven-domed cathedral where you can admire a Titian and a very atmospheric crypt among other things.

 Travel Times: From 37 mins (Regionale) and from 30 mins (Regionale Veloce).